a-watkin/node-js-api-course/testing.md

 Write the test as if they are the only test - insert and delete data for each test.
 So that you're always testing from a controlled clean state.

+It's not always possible to test part of a function with just integration tests - you may need to use a unit test for part of it.

+Integration and unit tests compliment each other.

 # Packages used:

 Testing packages are usually installed as dev dependencies only for example: